Here are 10 ways to have heaps of fun kayaking with kids. Do you want to take your kids kayaking, but you’re worried they will be bored?

 I spy with my little eye, something beginning with W… Believe it or not, there is more than ‘water’ out there.
 This game is a great way to teach them about their surroundings and about the kayaking equipment.

-There are some pretty awesome waterproof smart phones on the market these days.
-All you need is a lanyard to attach the phone to either the kayak or the child, and they can have a ball taking pictures and videos along the way.
+There are some pretty awesome smart phones on the market these days.
+All you need is a tech pouch to keep them dry, and they can have a ball taking pictures and videos along the way.

 Friends, cousins, brothers and sisters, it doesn’t really matter, as long as they like to play together.